 Features of Camptodactyly

 Camptodactlyly is a flexion deformity of the PIPJ that is usually the little finger and bilaterally.
 Radiology may show secondary sequelae.
-It is classified based on onset of deformity.
+It is classified based on the onset of deformity.

 Clinical Features